Not sure how value investing works? Here’s what it is in a nutshell.

 However, to rely on a single value stock comes with high risk.
 You shouldn’t rely on a single stock for investment success, much like how you can’t rely on a single subject to get you good overall grades in school.
 Rather than keeping your eggs in a single basket, you should diversify your portfolio across asset classes, industries and geographies.

-One quick way to get diversification into your portfolio is to go for ETFs, be it Singapore ETFs or US ETFs.
+One quick way to get diversification into your portfolio is to go for ETFs.
 If you’re looking to dabble in multiple different asset classes and geographies, choose to open a brokerage account that offers such access.

 Lastly, the topic of value investing can’t go without a mention of renown value investor Benjamin Graham.
 Beyond this article, bookworms can consider picking up his famous book titled The Intelligent Investor.